 Utilizing Statistical and Machine Learning Methodologies to Understand Heat-Health Exposures and Their Impacts in Johannesburg

-In Aim 2, we extend the scope of our investigation by examining the effects of intra-urban socio-economic and environmental vulnerability on heat-health interactions in Johannesburg, with a specific focus on health outcomes obtained from clincial cohort datasets .
+In Aim 2, we extend the scope of our investigation by examining the effects of intra-urban socio-economic and environmental vulnerability on heat-health interactions in Johannesburg, with a specific focus on health outcomes obtained from clinical cohort datasets .
 This aim builds on the groundwork established in Aim 1, which quantifies these vulnerabilities at an intra-urban level.

 Our approach adopts an integrated methodology that combines advanced statistical techniques with machine learning.
 Our primary tool for this aim is the Distributed Lag Non-linear Model (DLNM), developed by Gasparrini [31].
-This technique allows us to comprehensively capture the complex, non-linear associations between temperature and health outcomes while also incorporating lag-response relationships[32].
+This technique allows us to capture the complex comprehensively, non-linear associations between temperature and health outcomes while also incorporating lag-response relationships[32].
 We will implement the DLNM in a quasi-Poisson regression framework, using a flexible natural cubic spline function to represent the temperature-health associations, and an unconstrained parameterization to capture the lag-response dimension of the DLNMs[33].
 This setup allows us to assess both immediate and up to three-day lagged health outcomes, offering an opportunity to illuminate the temporal spectrum of heat-health impacts.

-Our approach also extends to control for potential confounding variables that might affect morbidity rates.
+Our approach also extends to controlling for confounding variables that might affect morbidity rates.
 We integrate an indicator for the day of the week, capturing weekly variations in health impacts.
 Additionally, a natural cubic spline function of the day of the year with four degrees of freedom is included to control for the annual cyclical pattern of the morbidity rate.
 Long-term trends in health outcomes are addressed through an indicator for the year, and an interaction term between this indicator and the day-of-year spline function allows us to capture any changes in seasonal health patterns over time[34].

 Techniques such as decision trees, random forests, gradient boosting, deep learning models, model-based regression trees (MOB), multivariate adaptive regression splines (MARS), the patient rule-induction method (PRIM), and adaptive index models (AIM) will be utilized to identify intricate patterns and interactions within the data[35].
 While the traditional models like decision trees and random forests capture general patterns, the specialized methods like MOB, MARS, PRIM, and AIM focus on finding relevant splits in indicator data, doing so in different fashions.
 Sensitivity analyses will be conducted, and potential confounders will be adjusted to ensure the robustness and validity of our findings[36].